How do I contact the Office of the Police and Crime Commissioner with negative feedback about Cleveland Police?

 - Offering an apology for poor service;

-- Confirming the steps that have been taken to prevent an error re-occurring;
+- Confirming the steps that have been taken to stop an error re-occurring;

 - Signposting you to the appropriate process, for example, Victim’s Right to Review; and,

 - Logging your concerns for consideration when a policy or procedure is next due for review.

-Please note, if your complaint is handled via service recovery:
+Please note, if your complaint is handled via service recovery, the following conditions apply: